Chittenango Falls State Park

 Distance: Less than 1/2 mile.

 To check out the falls from the top, just walk east from the parking area towards the Gorge Rd Bridge.
 Follow the paved trail towards the top of the falls.
 You won’t be able to see all of it, but it’s worth a glance.

-The primary trail leads down from the main entrance to the base of the falls.
+The gorge trail leads down from the main entrance to the base of the falls.
 This winding path of steps is humid, uneven, slippery, and full of plant life.
 A bridge then takes you across the creek bed to the remainder of the trail, which climbs back up on the other side of the creek.
 From time-to-time this section of the trail closes due to landslides, but it was recently reconstructed and is definitely worth checking out if it’s open.
-Following the road south will take you to an overlook of the falls crest and then back to the beginning.
+Following the road south will take you to an overlook of the fall’s crest and then back to the beginning.
 An extension of that trail proceeds upstream under the Gorge St Bridge, towards the south-east end of the park, passing small curtain falls along the way.